 This takes you back into the trees with the river below to your right.
 A curious cave on your left had a couple of friendly drinkers in when I passed.
 It's only a small affair but who knows, it may have been the inspiration for 'Caverns measureless to man,' from Kubla Khan.
 I asked the drinkers but couldn't quite catch the something ending in '- off.'

 The path soon comes to another gate, through which you go left alongside a field fenced off with barbed wire.
 Can be very muddy.
 At the end, it diverges.
 To the right it follows the river.
 Go left instead, up a

-Up this lane, passing the drive to Knightstone Farm on your left, you'll shortly come to a footpath sign on your right, by a farm gate.
+Up this lane, passing the drive to Knightstone Farm on your left, you'll shortly come to a footpath sign on your right by a farm gate.
 There are two options.
 Take the left one.
-This path may be overgrown and impossible to see, so take note of the direction marker at each gate or style.
+This path may be overgrown and impossible to see, so take note of the direction marker at each gate or stile.
 Lovely rolling country here.
 Eventually you’ll see Cawley’s Farm ahead.
 Head diagonally left to the far corner of this field, to a gate onto a lane.

-Go left here for a few meters until you see a gate and footpath sign on your right.
+Go left here for a few metres until you see a gate and footpath sign on your right.
 Follow this past farm buildings onto a curious wood overlooking Putt’s Farm and its impressively tended grounds.
 The wood shows signs of these green fingers intruding, with garden shrubs amongst the wild.